 Relevance of the topic for society in light of the Corona Pandemic

 Death and bereavement have come to the forefront of public debate as the world grapples with the global pandemic of Covid-19.
 The infectious disease has already caused the death of hundreds of thousands of mainly elderly people.
 Each death is meaningful in itself, but it also represents the loss of a parent, grandparent, great-grandparent, aunt, uncle, cousin, or child.
-Studies in sociology and public health have consistently shown the negative and long-term consequences of bereavement on mental, physical, and emotional health.
-An increased exposure to mortality poses a major societal challenge in the median and long term (Raker, Zacher, and Lowe 2020).
+Studies in sociology and public health have consistently shown the negative and long-term consequences of bereavement for mental, physical, and emotional health.
+An increased exposure to mortality poses a major societal challenge in the medium and long term (Raker, Zacher, and Lowe 2020).
 Bereavement also matters because relatives are crucial providers of social and financial support, the loss of which affects the individuals left behind.
 However, there are currently no international estimates of the number of people who will lose a relative to the Covid-19 disease, in spite of the recognized importance of the problem (Verdery and Smith-Greenaway 2020).

 Information on the expected number of bereaved relatives can help policy makers develop appropriate plans for supporting the grieving relatives.
 Data on the age gradient of bereavement is essential for targeting these programs more effectively.
 Orphaned children may need a different type of support than widowers or elderly parents who lose a middle-aged child.
 We expect levels of bereavement to vary by geographic region, reflecting population structure and the spread of the disease.
 For many people living in the Global North this will be their first close encounter with death, as historically low mortality rates have implied a reduction in the exposure to mortality at all ages in high-income countries (Alburez-Gutierrez, Kolk, and Zagheni 2019).
 For people in the Global South, it will add to an already high burden of bereavement (Smith-Greenaway and Trinitapoli 2020).